longxianlei/G-ResNeXt_GroupNet/README.md

 # !!!
 I have not figure out how to combine the complexity of group conv DGConv cost L=sum(layer_i) to the final loss.

+# Now, i have construct the loss function which considering the complexity of group conv DGConv.

 # Guideline for train the G-ResNeXt-50, 101 on ImageNet.
 * Just change the ImageNet data path, change the GPU ID for fast reproducing of the GroupConvNet.
 * PyTorch 0.4.0+, 1.0 is ok.